GrzegorzBlok/FastRsyncNet/README.md

 * FastRsyncNet 2.x can read signatures and deltas produced by FastRsyncNet 1.x and by Octodiff.
 * Files produced by FastRsyncNet 2.x are **not** recognized by FastRsyncNet 1.x (the signature and delta format changed in 2.0.0).
 * All 2.x releases are mutually compatible at the format level: files produced by any 2.x version can be read by any other 2.x version.
 Newer 2.x releases may add optional fields to the metadata, which older 2.x readers safely ignore.
 * One exception is the choice of algorithm.
+Selecting a *newer* hashing or rolling-checksum algorithm records that algorithm's name in the file's metadata, and a FastRsyncNet version that predates the algorithm throws a `NotSupportedException` when it reads such a file.
+Two algorithms were added after 2.0.0:
-The xxHash3 (`XXH3`) hashing algorithm was introduced in FastRsyncNet 2.4.0.
-A signature or delta created with xxHash3 records that algorithm name in its metadata, so reading it with FastRsyncNet earlier than 2.4.0 throws a `NotSupportedException` ("The hash algorithm 'XXH3' is not supported").
-If you need the file to be readable by pre-2.4.0 versions, use one of the older algorithms (the default xxHash64, SHA1 or MD5) instead.
+  * The xxHash3 (`XXH3`) hashing algorithm was introduced in FastRsyncNet 2.4.0.
+A signature or delta created with it records `XXH3`, so reading it with a version earlier than 2.4.0 throws `NotSupportedException` ("The hash algorithm 'XXH3' is not supported").
+  * The Adler32RollingChecksumV3 (`Adler32V3`) rolling-checksum algorithm was introduced in FastRsyncNet 2.4.5.
+A signature created with it records `Adler32V3`, so using that signature with a version earlier than 2.4.5 (for example, to build a delta) throws `NotSupportedException` ("The rolling checksum algorithm 'Adler32V3' is not supported").
+  * If a file must be readable by an older version, stay on the defaults (the default xxHash64 hash and Adler32 rolling checksum) or another algorithm that the older version already supports.

 ## Security considerations